97cider/vue-3-boilerplate/README.md

 ```
 npm run start
 ```
 Builds the project for **development** and serves it via the Webpack 5 Dev Server.
-Code is not uglified, and in-line source maps are included.Uses the `.env` value `DEV_SERVER_PORT` to determine hosted port.
+Code is not uglified, and in-line source maps are included.
+Uses the `.env` value `DEV_SERVER_PORT` to determine hosted port.
 ```
 npm run lint
 ```